curedao/docs/constitution/3-platform.md

 * Restrict data access to specific data categories, types, and markers
 * Restrict time and expiration of data access
 * Configure security measures such as encryption or 2-factor authentication
 * Overview of statistics of data (amount, averages, sources, etc..)
 * Export stored data or the original files
 * Delete data

 This feature can be used by user-centered applications and dashboards for personal health management, for data sharing with care providers, research, or for participation in trials.

 #### 3.1.8.
-Data Value Stream Management
+Data Compensation

-(TODO: Value means Compensation, correct?)

-Health data is a sensitive and valuable commodity.
-Many businesses profit from the direct use or further processing of this data including the individual himself.
-Therefore the handling of the data alongside its attached value is proposed to be built natively into the core.
+Health data is a sensitive and valuable commodity.Therefore the handling of the data alongside its attached value is proposed to be built natively into the core.
 Value stream management functionalities will allow the exchange from data against tokenized value assets in different scenarios.
 It will allow: